 Why We Invested

-- Public Relations: BLC hired a consultant to support public relations efforts by writing stories, pitching to media outlets for strategic media placement and consulting on BLC’s local narrative and story ideas.
-A Better Chicago helped scope the project, introduced Bottom Line Chicago to vetted consultants and covered 50 percent of the fees.
+- Public Relations: Bottom Line Chicago (BLC) hired a consultant to support public relations efforts by writing stories, pitching to media outlets for strategic media placement, and consulting on BLC’s local narrative and story ideas.
+A Better Chicago helped scope the project, introduced Bottom Line Chicago to vetted consultants, and covered 50 percent of the fees.

 - Market Research: BLC worked with a consultant to conduct market research on college access and persistence programming in Chicago.
 A Better Chicago helped scope the project, introduced BLC to vetted consultants, and covered 75 percent of the fees.